devjev/zig_rmq/README.md

 Zig wrapper around rabbitmq-c
 =============================

-Statically linked wrapper around [rabbitmq-c](https://github.com/alanxz/rabbitmq-c/tree/v0.14.0).
+Statically linked wrapper around [rabbitmq-c](https://github.com/alanxz/rabbitmq-c/tree/v0.14.0) with a comfortable Zig interface.

-> [!TIP]
+> [!WARNING]
-> Build scripts are written for a Unix system.
-Not sure when I will get to
-> updating them to work on Windows.
+> Library is still work in progress.
+Most of it is incomplete.
+Read the code
+> and try it out, if you are looking for ideas how to use rabbitmq-c in your
+> Zig projects, but don't use this for anything else.

 Dependencies
 ------------